akoenig/angular-deckgrid/README.md

 This will define that for a device with a maximum screen width of 480px, only one column should be used.
 As I mentioned before.
 It is completely up to you how to define the column sizes.
 Go crazy.
 Although this example represents an adaptive kind of layout you are able to realize a responsive layout as well.
 The module is for the segmentation part, you have the full control over your layout.

+### Scope

+You may wonder why it is not possible to access your scope in the card template.
+The `angular-deckgrid` uses directives of AngularJS internally which creates new scopes.
+To avoid the "anti-pattern" of using "$parent.$parent.$parent.yourFunction()" in the card template, the `angular-deckgrid` provides a shortcut `mother.*` which points to your scope.
+An example:

+    <button data-ng-click="mother.doSomething()">Click me!</button>

+A click on this button would execute the `doSomething()` function in your scope.

 ## Changelog

 ### Version 0.2.1 (20131127)

 - [Feature] There are some directives in the template of the `angular-deckgrid`, which creates new scopes.
-In order to access the parent scope which is responsible for embedding the `angular-deckgrid` directive, this release contains a shortcut for accessing this scope (`{{mother.*}}`).
+In order to access the parent scope which is responsible for embedding the `angular-deckgrid` directive, this release contains a shortcut for accessing your scope (`{{mother.*}}`).

 ### Version 0.2.0 (20131123)